 I am a disabled person who is a single adoptive parent to three beautiful girls and one son.
 All of my kids have intellectual disabilities, and two are wheelchair users.
 We are a multi-racial family living in Colorado.
 I love photography, cooking, working, and life with my children.
 We travel whenever possible, and I pull my camera out frequently.

 My children are aged 25, 20, 16, and 14.
 My 25 year old has cri du chat syndrome which causes severe to profound intellectual disabilities, multiple physical disabilities, dwarfism, and deafblindness.
 She now lives in her own home.
-My twenty year old has moderate intellectual disabilities, and lives with her sister in their own home, and has competitive employment.
+My twenty year old has moderate intellectual disabilities, and lives in a apartment, and has competitive employment.
 My sixteen year old is a former micro-preemie and has cerebral palsy, short gut syndrome and a seizure disorder as a result.
 She is her mama’s girl and equally as stubborn.
 She is a busy high schooler who plays triangle in the marching band.
 My mother’s curses about having a child that acts just like you are all coming full circle.
-My fourteen year old has intellectual disabilities and low vision, and provides endless delights as I get to experience raising a boy in the midst of all these girls.
+My fourteen year old has learning disabilities, is neurodiverse, and has low vision, and provides endless delights as I get to experience raising a boy in the midst of all these girls.
 My family loves to travel, camp, and explore the world around us.
 My kids are involved in sports, music and community recreational activities.

 We also have two dogs, three cats, and a flock of chickens from time to time.
 We live in Northern Colorado, in a town with fabulous schools for my kids, and a variety of community activities within walking distance.
 Unfortunately there is no public transportation in our semi-rural area.

-I am an attorney in the disability rights field where I run the Center for Rights of Parents with Disabilities, an organization providing legal services to parents and children with disabilities involved with social services.
+I am an attorney in the disability rights field where I run Disabled Parents Rights, an organization providing legal services to parents and children with disabilities involved with social services.
 While I primarily represent parents and children with disabilities in child protection cases, and I do ADA and Fair Housing Act cases as well.